Preparing for Adulthood, Careers and Employment Programme

 This is then turned into a detailed improvement plan, which will be linked to the overall School Improvement and Development Plan.
 The Careers Leader reports annually to the school governing body.

-The Careers Leader for Ivel Valley School is Roger Williams (Assistant Principal) who can be contacted at email@example.com or by telephone on 01767 601010.
+The Careers Leader for Ivel Valley School is Roger Williams (Assistant Headteacher) who can be contacted at firstname.lastname@example.org or by telephone on 01767 601010.